windyakin/173n-town/README.md

 # 173n-town

-Crawling the 173n Town website and posting content updates to Slack.
+Crawling the 173n Town website and posting "Omikuji" results to Slack.

 ![](thumbnail.png)